-We use monthly data to estimate the exchange rate pass-through based on equation (1) below, which includes a partial adjustment term to import prices to allow for the possibility of gradual adjustment of import prices to exchange rate fluctuations.7 where $\Delta imp_t$ , $\Delta eer_t$ , and $\Delta z_t$ are the increments of import prices, the effective exchange rate, and other control variables that are specified below, respectively, and superscript i denotes product categories. $\gamma$ and $\lambda$ represent the short-term and longterm pass-through, respectively.8 Note that this specification enables us to obtain the total effect of the current exchange rate on the current and future import prices, that is, the exact long-term pass-through of the current exchange rate.
+We use monthly data to estimate exchange rate pass-through based on the equation (1) below, which includes a partial adjustment term to import prices to allow for the possibility of gradual adjustment of import prices to exchange rate fluctuations.7 where imp, eer, and z are import prices, effective exchange rate, and other control variables that are specified below, respectively, and superscript i denotes product categories. γ and λ represent the short-term and long-term pass-through, respectively.8 Note that this specification enables us to obtain the total effect of the current exchange rate on the current and future import prices, that is, the exact long-term pass-through of the current exchange rate.